TeamConnectr/backend-tech-test/README.md

 ## Setup

 This repository includes a sample project which will create a database and populate it with the example data on first run.
+After creation, the database can be accessed at `(localdb)\mssqllocaldb` in your SQL Server IDE.

-The application is based on an empty ASP.NET 5 project template, with the database setup using Entity Framework Core (`StarwarsDbContext`).
+The application is based on an empty ASP.NET 8 project template, with the database setup using Entity Framework Core (`StarwarsDbContext`).
 By default the database will be created in your [localdb instance](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-express-localdb?view=sql-server-ver15).

 You can modify, alter or add to this project in anyway you see fit.